 Khaliji Music- This is an American ensemble playing Khajili music.

-Even though it is small, Qatar has many sites to offer.
+Even though it is small, Qatar has many sights to offer.
 Most of these places are concentrated around Doha.
-The majority of the sites are either of historical significance (forts and castles) or places for family fun (Palm Tree Island and the Doha Zoo).
-Qatar has a growing tourism industry since they have many different attractions and offer tourist visas more liberally.
+Among its offering, there are many sites of historical significance such as forts and castles.
+Qatar also offers family friendly recreational options like the Palm Tree Island and the Doha Zoo.
+Qatar has a growing tourism industry as a result of these increasing attractions; the country also issues tourist visas more liberally.

-Palm Tree Island- Palm Tree Island is a 5 minute boat ride and is relaxing, fun place for adults and children.
+Palm Tree Island - Palm Tree Island is a ten-minute boat ride from Doha and is relaxing, fun place for adults and children.

-Qatar has a diverse offering of activities for the outdoor enthusiast.
+Qatar has an array of activities for the outdoor enthusiast.
 Horse racing is a popular pastime in Qatar as it is in other Arab nations.
 Football (soccer) and cricket are the most popular sports.
-It has hosted the Asian Cup and Gulf Cup multiple times.
-Due to its location on the Persian Gulf, Boat Racing and Diving are common activities.
-Falconry and cycling are also popular.
+Qatar has hosted the Asian Cup and Gulf Cup multiple times; the country is slated to host the 2022 World Cup series, though concerns have been raised both about the health risks of the high summer temperatures and questionable treatment of foreign workers recruited to build the necessary infrastructure needed to execute such a major international sporting event.
+Water sports like boat racing and diving are popular in Qatar because of its location on the Arabian Gulf. activities.
+Camel racing, falconry and cycling are also enjoyed.